What Exactly Is Baby-Led Weaning?: The Basics of BLW

 Now, it’s important to note that at this time, there are not many scientific studies on baby led weaning.
 Pediatrician advice on this topic can also vary.
 To my knowledge, the American Academy of Pediatrics doesn’t have an official policy statement on this method of feeding although they do have this fantastic article that explains baby led weaning on their HealthyChildren website.

 In this post, I’m going to be sharing some basics about baby-led weaning – what it is, foods to try, and some practical tips.
 Please note that I neither encourage or discourage families from baby-led weaning.
-I think it’s a decision you have to make based on your individual comfort level, beliefs, and after having a discussion with your pediatrician.
+I think it’s a decision you have to make based on your individual comfort level and after having a discussion with your pediatrician.

 Ultimately, as a parent, you have to decide what is best for you and your baby.
 Some parents feel very uncomfortable at the thought of baby-led weaning and that’s okay!
 It’s perfectly fine to start off with spoon feeding if that’s what you’re comfortable with.
-It’s also important to have a conversation with your child’s pediatrician, who can provide you with further guidance on whether your baby is ready to start solids and come up with a plan tailored to your baby’s needs.

 What Is Baby-Led Weaning?